 The competition is open to all charitable foundations, including Council members and nonmembers.
-For purposes of this awards program, a foundation must qualify as either a community foundation or community trust under IRC §§ 501(c)(3), 509(a)(2) and Sec.
-1.170A-9(f) of the Treasury Regulations, a private foundation under IRC §§ 501(c)(3) and 509(a) including private operating foundations under 170(b)(1)(F), or a corporate giving program, and must have a primary purpose of (i) supporting charitable activities by making grants to unrelated organizations or institutions or to individuals for scientific, educational, cultural, religious, or other charitable purposes or (ii) engaging in direct charitable activities or programs.
+For purposes of this award program, a foundation must qualify as either a community foundation or community trust under IRC §§ 501(c)(3), 509(a)(2) and Sec.
+1.170A-9(f) of the Treasury Regulations, a private foundation under IRC §§ 501(c)(3) and 509(a) including private operating foundations under 170(b)(1) (F), or a corporate giving program, and must have a primary purpose of (i) supporting charitable activities by making grants to unrelated organizations or institutions or to individuals for scientific, educational, cultural, religious, or other charitable purposes or (ii) engaging in direct charitable activities or programs.
 Additionally, the foundation must be properly organized in and maintain a primary place of business in the United States.
 Foreign citizens can participate as employees of an entity that is properly organized in the United States and maintains a primary place of business in the country.
 Eligibility for a prize award is contingent upon fulfilling all requirements set forth herein.
-HUD will not select an individual or entity that is currently on the Excluded Parties List (http://www.epls.gov/) as a finalist or winner.
+HUD will not select an individual or entity as a winner that has an active exclusion in the System for Award Management (www.sam.gov) or if there exist any actions that are in tension with the mission of HUD.

-Judging and Awards Ceremony
+Judging and Award Ceremony

-Judging for the Secretary's Awards for Public-Philanthropic Partnerships will take place in March 2017 by a panel of national jurors.
-The awards presentation will occur during the Council's 2017 Annual Conference in Dallas, Texas, April 23-26, 2017.
-The award winners will receive a plaque for the organization and branding collateral for their use.
-Each winner will be entitled to two reduced-rate registrations of \$600 to attend the full conference.
-Each will be highlighted in the awards presentation from the stage and featured in a national media strategy.
-HUD and the Council on Foundations will also make efforts to feature the awards process and each recipient in appropriate local media markets and in various national trade publications and social media outlets.
+Judging for the Secretary's Award for Public-Philanthropic Partnerships will take place in March 2020 by a panel of jurors.
+The award presentation will occur at the Department of Housing and Urban Development in Washington, DC in Spring 2020.
+Each winning initiative will be highlighted in the award presentation from the stage and prominently featured in the Council and HUD's publications.
+HUD and the Council on Foundations will assist winners in efforts to feature the winning initiatives in appropriate local media markets and social media outlets.